aa-12323/sa/README.md

 Add code for normalized R
 ### 2019.10.22
 Finish parametrization, changed to log bin and get a signal at the small seperation
+### 2019.10.25
+Fixed the elipticity correction in im3, got something weird around 0
+### 2019.10.26
+Fixed the bumps in phi caused by sorting the phi column and using e1/e1 in pa calculation
+### 2019.10.27
+Fixed the reference axis in measuring position angle, cofirmed that we got a radial alignment at small seperations

 ## Questions
 ### What is PFREE?